Hypoglycemia in Children

 - Testing your child’s blood glucose often, including at night

-- Checking that the glucose test strips are not outdated and match the glucose meter
+- Checking that the test strips are not outdated

 - Recognizing symptoms